Arbitration is a well and long-established dispute resolution method in Germany. Arbitration, both institutional and ad hoc, is widespread.

 German law does not provide for any class-action arbitration or group arbitration, as also in state court proceedings there is no such tradition.
 Since arbitration agreements with consumers must be contained in a separate document signed by the parties themselves, business-to-customer arbitration proceedings are de facto non-existent.

-In 2009 the DIS adopted the Supplementary Rules for Corporate Law Disputes, regulating procedures used in arbitrations involving shareholder disputes.
+The DIS Rules 2018 included the Supplementary Rules for Corporate Law Disputes as Annex 5, regulating procedures used in arbitrations involving shareholder disputes.
 However, this kind of collective arbitral proceeding has a limited scope and will only come into place if the parties made reference to this set of rules in the arbitration agreement in or outside the statutes of the company.

 German law does not provide for any specific ethical code applicable in arbitration proceedings.
 Rather, the arbitrators and counsel are subject to the regulations applicable in their respective home jurisdictions and any ethical code agreed by the parties (and eventually issued by the arbitration institution administering the proceedings).

 German attorneys admitted to the Bar, whether acting as arbitrators or as counsel, must comply with the professional standards and provisions of the Federal Lawyers' Act (Bundesrechtsanwaltsordnung).
 These provisions, however, do not apply to foreign lawyers who are involved in arbitration proceedings in Germany.